skywarth/annals-of-disco/privacy/issues.md

 **Keep in mind: CA can intercept, decrypt, re-encrypt, alter communication bi-directionally.
 So it can change what you receive (you think you login to facebook but it ain't the Facebook.
 It's some mirror copy.
 Or change what you send.**

+But worry not it cannot be activated on it's own.
+For example Russia has announced that citizens should install a government issued CA in order to access internet.
+They can limit access or deny it all together but can't install it to your computer.

 # Smart Phone

 ### Forced data extraction